sveltejs/svelte/site/content/tutorial/02-reactivity/04-updating-arrays-and-objects/text.md

 title: Updating arrays and objects
 ---

 Svelte's reactivity is triggered by assignments.
-Methods that mutate arrays/objects internally will not trigger updates by themselves.
+Methods that mutate arrays or objects will not trigger updates by themselves.

 In this example, clicking the "Add a number" button calls the `addNumber` function, which appends a number to the array but doesn't trigger the recalculation of `sum`.